samstur/P_rapae_RNASeq/MasterNotes.md

-# Workflow/pipeline details for the albopictus autogeny RNA-seq analysis
+# Workflow/pipeline details for the Pieris rapae RNA-seq analysis

 ## Upstream
 Information about sequence reads (raw read count, read alignment rate, etc.) for the data can be found in the following google sheets: ([link](<>))